SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ## Overview

-The purpose of this function is to prove the user has ownership over this public key presented for authentication.
+The purpose of this function is to prove the user has ownership over a Decentralized Identifier (DID) presented for authentication.
 To do this, we issue a **"Challenge-Response"** protocol to cryptographically prove ownership via private key.
 For Details about API endpoints, please consult: [REST API Spec](#e-rest-api-spec).

 <aside class="notice">Note: All communications MUST be done via secure SSL connection.</aside>

 ## Part 1: Challenge-Response Protocol

-1. The SelfKey Identity Wallet requests a unique nonce from the your website and sends the public key.
+1. The SelfKey Identity Wallet requests a unique nonce from the your website and sends the Ethereum public key.
 2. Your website responds with a Challenge JWT Token containing the public key in subject and nonce claim.
 3. The wallet receives the Challenge Token, decodes it and extracts the nonce.
 4. The wallet creates a signature of the nonce signed with it's private key.